We research and explore the coolest ghost towns and historic locations in Ohio!

 Remnants: none known

 on State Rd at the intersection of Hatches Corners Rd Description: The Paden family were Quakers who also owned 400 acres of land with a saw mill along Paden Creek in Crawford County, Pennsylvania.
-Jacob Paden was the patriarch & arrived in Monroe Township in 1805 or 1806.
-He constructed the first saw mill & grist mill in the township next to Bear Creek Waterfall in 1807.
-The grist mill was enlarged & improved in 1810 – 1811.
+Jacob Paden was the patriarch and arrived in Monroe Township in 1805 or 1806.
+He constructed the first saw mill and grist mill in the township next to Bear Creek Waterfall in 1807.
+The grist mill was enlarged and improved in 1810 – 1811.
 The first distillery in the township was built by Jacob in partnership with William B. Frazier close to the mills.
 Jacob also owned the first general store in the township at the mill site.
 It was a small store, but certainly much better than nothing in those times.
 State Road Bridge just to the north of the GPS coordinates was constructed in 1983.

 *Tinker’s Hollow – Monroe Township GPS coordinates: 41.888163, -80.603368 Remnants: old bridge at the GPS coordinates Description: Although it was never federally recognized as a populated place, Tinker’s Hollow is often referred to as a ghost town.
-The bridge is reportedly haunted & there is plenty of info around cyberspace concerining the location, which we will make no attempt to surpass at this time.*
+The bridge is reportedly haunted and there is plenty of info around cyberspace concerining the location, which we will make no attempt to surpass at this time.*

 Harpersfield, OH – (1798 – present farming town with less residents than in the past)